CALL CENTER: 800-339-4661

 CalFresh Healthy Living (SNAP-Ed) is dedicated to helping make the healthy choice the easy choice for older adults and adults with disabilities in San Diego County.
 The program aims to empower Cal-Fresh eligible communities lead healthy and active lifestyles by providing nutrition education, and supporting policy, system, and environmental changes that can improve access to healthy food and physical activity opportunities.

-Aging & Independence Services hosts the Health Promotion Committee and the Fall Prevention Task Force.
+Aging & Independence Services hosts the San Diego Fall Prevention Task Force and Age Well San Diego teams.
 We invite you to participate and be part of a network of older adults, health, and other community organizations.
 To learn more about meetings, email the Health Promotion Team or call 858-495-5500.

 Mission: Reduce falls and their devastating consequences in San Diego County.